English

 • Initial insufflation test: Connect the veress needle to the CO2 tubing and inflate at low flow rate, observing the CO2 pressure gauge.
 If the pressure gradually rises from low to the set value, and the gas flow rate stabilizes, it indicates the veress needle puncture is successful.

 These tests can help surgeons confirm the accuracy of pneumoperitoneum establishment, avoiding unnecessary complications.
-As a veress needle supplier, Boer provides cost-effective and high-quality disposable veress needles.
+As a veress needle supplier, Boer Medical provides cost-effective and high-quality disposable veress needles.
 Welcome to consult and purchase.

 • Email Us: